nobitagit/material-floating-button/README.md

 $number-of-child-buttons | 4 | how many child buttons the component supports

 #####Effects#####
 **n.b.** - set to true to include the effect styles in the compiled .css file.
-To actually activate the desiders effect you need to reference the appropriate, corresponding class in the markup.
+To actually activate the desired effect you need to reference the corresponding class in the markup (see [here](#html))

 Variable name | Default value | Explanation
 --- | --- | ---